pnp/powershell/documentation/Remove-PnPOrgAssetsLibrary.md

 ```

 ### -ShouldRemoveFromCdn
-Boolean indicating if the document library that will no longer be flagged as an organizational asset also needs to be removed as an Office 365 CDN source
+Boolean indicating if the document library that will no longer be flagged as an organizational asset also needs to be removed as an Office 365 CDN source.

 ```yaml
 Type: Boolean